rnomadic/Agent-Evaluation-Guardrail/readme.md

 ### Evaluation Strategy for AI Agents
 Enterprise adoption of autonomous AI agents is currently going through a trust and reliability crisis.
 To overcome this trust deficit, we take the first steps towards defining a comprehensive evaluation strategy for enterprise AI agents.

-Unfortunately, it is a multi-faceted problem (illustrated in Fig. 3) with the need to design validation tests covering both functional and non-functional aspects taking into account:
+Unfortunately, it is a multi-faceted problem (illustrated in belwo fig) with the need to design validation tests covering both functional and non-functional aspects taking into account:

-the underlying LLM (reasoning model), solution architecture (retrieval-augmented generation — RAG, fine-tuning, agent/tool orchestration pattern, etc.), applicable enterprise policies and AI regulations / responsible AI guidelines.
+. the underlying LLM (reasoning model),
+. solution architecture (retrieval-augmented generation — RAG, fine-tuning, agent/tool orchestration pattern, etc.), . applicable enterprise policies and AI regulations / responsible AI guidelines.

 <img width="1826" height="880" alt="image" src="https://github.com/user-attachments/assets/1ad95158-8b5b-4def-8b73-8605d9daece0" />
+*image credit: Debmalya Biswas*

 There are primarily 3 types of evaluation methodologies prevalent today: